Bessarabia: Geography

 The region is bounded by the Dniester to the north and east, the Prut to the west, and the lower River Danube and Black Sea to the south.
 It has an area of 45,630 km2.
 The area is mostly hilly plains and flat steppes.
 It is very fertile and has lignite deposits and stone quarries.
 People living in the area grow sugar beet, sunflower, wheat, maize, tobacco, wine grapes, and fruit.
 They raise sheep and cattle.
 The main industry in the region is agricultural processing.

-The main Bessarabian cities are Chișinău, the former capital of the Russian Bessarabia Governorate, now capital of Moldova; Bălți, on the river Răut, often dubbed the "Northern capital" of Moldova; Bender/Tighina, on the Dniester, currently controlled by the unrecognized Russian-backed separatist region of Transnistria; Izmail, in the southwest corner of Ukraine on the Danube; and Bilhorod-Dnistrovs'kyi, historically known as Cetatea Albă or Akkerman, also in southwestern Ukraine near Odesa.
-Other towns of administrative or historical importance include Cahul, Soroca, Orhei, Ungheni and Comrat, all now in Moldova; and Khotyn, Kilia, Reni and Bolhrad, all now in Ukraine.
+The main Bessarabian cities are Chișinău, the former capital of the Russian Bessarabia Governorate, now capital of Moldova; Bălți, on the river Răut, often dubbed the "Northern capital" of Moldova; Bender/Tighina, on the Dniester, currently controlled by the unrecognized Russian-backed separatist region of Transnistria; Izmail, in the southwest corner of Ukraine on the Danube; and Bilhorod-Dnistrovskyi, historically known as Cetatea Albă or Akkerman, also in southwestern Ukraine near Odesa.
+Other towns of administrative or historical importance include Cahul, Soroca, Orhei, Ungheni and Comrat, all now in Moldova; and Khotyn, Kiliia, Reni and Bolhrad, all now in Ukraine.